tscott0817/flavor-pairing/README.md

 ## Usage

 - Select 2 ingredients and compare!
-- View the similarity score based on the flavor molecules contained withing each ingredient.
+- View the similarity score based on the flavor molecules contained within each ingredient.
 - Search through molecules and flavor profiles to see how the combination will affect your dish.

 ## Links